ipoeyke/RAGulator/README.md

 ### Model Training
 RAGulator is fine-tuned from `microsoft/deberta-v3-large` ([He et al., 2023](https://arxiv.org/pdf/2111.09543.pdf)).

+## Model Inference
+To maximise model throughput, we identify each example with unique `pair_ids` during the chunking of examples into 512-token sub-sequences.
+The `pair_ids` are then used to aggregate the predictions at the example level.
+This is a simple yet effective way to speed up inference across multiple examples.

 ### Model Performance
 <p align="center">
     <img src="./model-performance.png" width="700">
 </p>

-We compare our models to LLM-as-a-judge (Llama-3.1-70b-Instruct) as a baseline.
-We evaluate on both a held-out data split of our simulated RAG dataset, as well as an out-of-distribution collection of private enterprise data, which consists of RAG responses from a real use case.
+We compare our models against direct zero-shot prompting of Llama-3.1-70b-Instruct as a baseline, other black-box LLM-as-a-judge methods, and open-source grey-box detectors.
+We evaluate on both an in-distribution holdout split of our simulated RAG dataset, and an out-of-distribution collection of private enterprise data, which consists of human-annotated RAG responses from two industrial applications.

-The deberta-v3-large variant is our best-performing model, showing a 19% increase in AUROC and a 17% increase in F1 score despite being significantly smaller than Llama-3.1.
+RAGulator-deberta-v3-large is our best-performing model variatnt, showing a 19% increase in AUROC and a 17% increase in F1 score from the baseline despite being significantly smaller than Llama-3.1.
+It also exhibits overall competitive performance against other black-box and grey-box detectors.

 ## Installation
 The RAGulator model was trained using PyTorch 1.13.1.
 Although the model will run on PyTorch 2.x, we strongly recommend keeping to the same version used in training for result reproduction.